kubeshop/testkube/docs/tests-running.md

-# Running Testkube test scripts
+# Running Testkube tests

-Test scripts are stored in Kubernetes cluster a Custom resources.
+Tests are stored in Kubernetes cluster a Custom resources.
 We can run them as many times as we want and get results with use of kubectl testkube plugin or with API.

 ## Running

-Running scripts looks the same for any type of test Let's assume we've previously created test with name `api-incluster-test`
+Running tests looks the same for any type of test Let's assume we've previously created test with name `api-incluster-test`

 ### Standard run comnand